Updated: April 13, 2026

 Who should really limit their alcohol intake?

 We should all really monitor our alcohol intake and make sure we are staying well under the CDC recommendation (see below) most of the time.
-But for certain people, I ask to either refrain from alcohol completely or make it a very rare treat:
+But for certain people, I ask them to either refrain from alcohol completely or make it a very rare treat:

 - Patients with a history of substance abuse